 Well, I’m American, so I always thought of Britain as being Great Britain because it was on its own.
 That’s how I always felt about it.
 I never thought of Great Britain as part of Europe.
 I didn’t grow up that way so I thought I’m just on that level alone without getting political about any of that.
 I just think it’s nice because the British voted for it.
 That’s what they wanted and I believe in democracy.
 They wanted to be back on their own and that’s what happened.
 So I think it’s a good thing.

 In your 1973 interview with the New Musical Express, you labelled the women’s liberation movement “completely hypocritical” back then.
-What do you think of today’s “feminism” and all the shapes and forms it has taken?
+What do you think of today’s ‘feminism’ and the various shapes and forms it has taken?

-May I ask something about all these sunglasses I see behind you?
+May I ask about the piles of sunglasses behind you?

 Oh, I have a collection of 750 pairs of Ray-Ban, which my husband did for me – they go all the way around the office and things like that.
 And they go from the 1940s up to the present day.
 They are all Ray-Ban but I also have some other ones – but on the wall here is all Ray-Ban, it’s a beautiful collection.
 I love it when I come down in the morning I go and see what pair matches my outfit for the day… I mean, that’s probably the most exciting part of my day right now!